Living near flying-foxes

 Net fruit trees

-Damage to local fruit trees in backyards or orchards can be a problem.
+Damage to fruit trees in backyards or orchards can sometimes be a problem.
 The best solution is to cover the trees in netting.
 This also protects the trees from bird, possum and rat attack, as well as wind and hail.
 Netting can even create a microclimate that may improve yield.

 Using the right type of netting will protect fruit.
 Using the wrong type of netting, or badly erecting it, may also injure or kill native birds, flying-foxes and possums if they become entangled.